madlangbayanjp/customer-churn-analysis/README.md

 Two datasets were used:
 1. **Customer Dataset** → individual-level data (one row per customer)
 2. **Aggregate Dataset** → grouped and summarized data (e.g., by demographics, age, customer reason,etc.)

+The excel file already contains the dataset that is used

 ---